 - Snap to Shapes - Enable or disable snapping points to object shapes.
 When enabled, moving points close to object shapes will position the point on the object shape.

 - Collision Snapping - Enable or disable collision snapping.
-Collision snapping uses collisions between arbitrary object shapes, to position objects at colliding locations, or at arbitrary distances.
+Collision snapping uses collisions between arbitrary shapes, to position objects at colliding locations, or at preset distances.
 For more details, see the Collisions section.

 - Formation Snapping - Enable or disable formation snapping.
 Formation snapping uses the location of other objects, to position the moved objects at geometric formations with other objects.
 For more details, see the Formations section.